 To identify ways that enhanced fraud estimation could potentially improve fraud risk management, we evaluated these data and information using relevant leading practices in GAO's A Framework for Managing Fraud Risks in Federal Programs (Fraud Risk Framework), specifically, leading practices related to assessing fraud.
-10 We also evaluated existing fraudrelated data and information collection against the principles in Standards for Internal Control in the Federal Government (federal internal control standards).
+10 We also evaluated existing fraud- related data and information collection against the principles in Standards for Internal Control in the Federal Government (federal internal control standards).
 11 Specifically, we determined that the information and communication component of internal control was significant to the objective, along with the underlying principles that management should use quality information to achieve the entity's objectives.
+For additional information on our methodology, including a detailed discussion of the steps taken to develop our fraud estimate and associated caveats, see appendix I. We conducted this performance audit from February 2022 to April 2024 in accordance with generally accepted government auditing standards.

-&lt;sup>9OMB requires agencies to provide certain information about improper payments and confirmed fraud.
+9OMB requires agencies to provide certain information about improper payments and confirmed fraud.
 OMB publishes this information in a dashboard on Paymentaccuracy.gov.